Jackson Health System has resumed normal operations at a majority of its facilities.

 The Return to School Program is for children recovering from burn injuries that include school visits by nurses, social workers, and therapists.
 This skilled team can answer questions for teachers and classmates and help young patients regain acceptance and support from their peers.

 The Juvenile Firesetter Program brings together parents, teachers, and county and state officials concerned about the rehabilitation of juvenile offenders who have been caught starting fires.
-A special educational program at the UM/JM Burn Center is available to explain the serious consequences of playing with fire.
+A special educational program at the Miami Burn Center is available to explain the serious consequences of playing with fire.

 The Children’s Burn Camp is the first statewide burn camp of its kind in Florida.
 By attending the Burn Camp, children that have been burned will have many life-enhancing experiences that will help them learn, grow, and develop.
 The burn camp allows children that have been burned to realize that they are not the only ones with burn-scarred bodies.
 The camp provides an environment where children can share their feelings about being burned, realizing that others have had similar experiences, forget that they look different, and know that they are “someone special.”